goldironhack/2017-Purdue-IronHack-Tutorials/README.md

 You'll be creating visualizations as part of Purdue Ironhacks, so knowledge of some javascript charting library would be handy.
 Here are some useful ones:
 + <a href="http://arborjs.org" target="_blank">Arbor.js</a> - A graph visualization library
 + <a href="http://d3js.org" target="_blank">D3.js</a> - A library to create interactive graphics and visualizations.
 For a video tutorial series, you can refer [here](https://www.udemy.com/data-visualize-data-with-d3js-the-easy-way/learn/v4/overview).
-For credentials, you can login to blackironhack.com
+For credentials, you can login to blackironhack.com. [quiz](https://docs.google.com/forms/d/e/1FAIpQLSfzsqix59bgXxiA2EFdBqja5ofDT8eJw-gaLiAtFt-Ozfmg-Q/viewform?c=0&w=1) for D3.
 + <a href="http://c3js.org" target="_blank">C3.js</a> - A library built on top of D3.js which allows you create charts with few lines of code. <a href="./Charts-with-c3js-tutorial.md" target="_blank">Click here</a> for a quick tutorial on c3.js
 + <a href="http://sigmajs.org" target="_blank">Sigma.js</a> - Another graph visualization library